 Free Resources for Affordable Editing and Writing

-When paying for professional editing or coaching isn’t in the cards, even new authors can keep moving forward on their own.
+When paying for professional editing or coaching isn’t in the cards, you can keep moving forward on your own.
 These ideas will keep you learning, revising, and creating.

 - Kick-start your own career development program for new novelists